 4. Choose Your Password Carefully

 What might seem like the most menial task may actually turn out to be a breaking point—for hackers that is.
 If your password is too easy to crack, you can kiss your privacy goodbye.
 Choose a password or phrase that is safe yet easy to remember.
 Also, avoid using alphanumeric-only characters for your passwords.
-Here’s a helpful article that will aid in the password selection process.

 When surfing online it’s always a good idea to secure your connection either through WPA or WPA2 encryption.
 If neither is available, then at the very least enable WEP encryption.
 Also, make sure to protect your computer with an antivirus or screening software.
 Typically, your internet provider can offer you this option as part of your broadband service or for a small additional fee.
 Finally, double check that all your passwords are hard to crack by incorporating a combination of letters, numbers, and symbols.